kisanms/Live_Tracker/README.md

   - https://youtu.be/sioEY4tWmLI?embeds_referring_euri=https%3A%2F%2Fconsole.firebase.google.com%2F&source_ve_path=Mjg2NjQsMTY0NTAz (Firebase Cloud Messaging)

 - **Jan 16**:
   - OnAuthChanged from firebase is working , means when user is login his/her session stored and if remove the app from recent it will not navigate to signIn page ever.
+  - Admin dashboard -> Manager -> employee -> managerUnderEmp